eric-do/eric-do.github.io/_posts/2019-04-28-How-to-build-a-React-app.md

 title: "How to build a React App: Movie List"
 comments: true
 ---
 This is a start of a series of posts where I'll be implementing a React app.
+I'm building MovieList, which is taken from a popular [public repo](https://github.com/bkilrain/framework-practice-movie-list-react).

 These are my plans:

-[x] Build MVP for adding/searching to a list in React [x] Refactor app to React-Redux (to be shown in a following post) [ ] Pull data from API and implement a backend
+- [x] Build MVP for adding/searching to a list in React
+- [x] Refactor app to React-Redux (to be shown in a following post)
+- [ ] Pull data from API and implement a backend
-[ ] Style app for production aesthetic
+- [ ] Style app for production aesthetic

 ## Setup: Dependencies